Why is Conflict Resolution Important?

 What is Conflict Resolution and Why is it Important?

 Conflict resolution is more than just a single technique for understanding the difference between mediation and arbitration.
 This complex skill set can lead to a rewarding career.
+It's more than just navigating difficult conversations.
 Read on to learn more about what conflict resolution is and why it’s important.

 Conflict Resolution Overview

 Before we can discuss the importance of this practice, we must first address this question: “What is conflict resolution?”

 Conflict resolution is the process of ending a dispute and reaching an agreement that satisfies all parties involved.
 Since conflict is an essential part of being human, effective conflict resolution is not designed to avoid disagreements.
 Instead, conflict resolution skills are used to facilitate discussions, increase understanding and control emotional responses.

 Some of the most common cognitive errors that lead to unproductive or unresolved conflict include: